Orange-OpenSource/ouds-ios/docs_release/README.md

 The plugin produces a lot of files, a lot.
 For example for our v0.1.0, more than 6,000 files have been created for a ZIP archive of about 17 MB.
 Thus, keeping all versions of the documentation is a non-sense, no one will read it and it will increase the size of the branch in our VCS tool, consuming a lot of bandwidth, and reaching limits of Git to handle large amounts of file.
 We would like to avoid to force developers to define a specific Git configuration to handle such massive branch.

-We prefer to build ZIP documentation and Xcode doccarchives to add as artifacts of releases.
+We prefer to build ZIP documentation and _Xcode_ _doccarchives_ to add as artifacts of releases.
-Thus, the online version of the documentation is for the last release, and each release in GitHub contains doccarchive files generated through Xcode and ZIP of HTML files picked from the *gh-pages*.
+Thus, the online version of the documentation is for the last release, and each release in GitHub contains _doccarchive_ files generated through _Xcode_ and ZIP of HTML files picked from the *gh-pages*.

+You may see also the *merge-json-indexed.py* Python script: this tool is sued by the mentioned Shell script to merge easily all *index.json* files of all _doccarchives_ so as to produce one single and unique *index.json* file used mainly for the side bar menu and the highlight bar.